Video clip

 A bowl of cereal and you’re all set!

-However, you might want to opt for savoury foods at breakfast.
-Sweet foods can cause a rapid spike in your sugar levels, followed by a quick drop, which may leave you craving sugar throughout the day.
+And yet, you might consider savoury foods for a complete breakfast.
+Sweet foods can raise your blood sugar quickly and then drop it quickly too, which can leave you craving sugar throughout the day.

 Here are some ideas on how to reduce the amount of added sugar in your first meal of the day: